Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 • Damaged – Specimen leaked or broken in transit, dry specimens, or in fixative or other additive.

-• Wrong swab – the collection kit has a white cleaning swab and blue collection swab, only the blue swab can be used for testing.
-Samples submitted in bacterial culturettes, multiple swabs, white cleaning swab, wrong transport tube, or other collection containers or swabs.
+• Wrong swab – the collection kit only has a pink swab that can be used for testing.
+Samples submitted in bacterial culturettes, multiple swabs, white cleaning swab, wrong transport tube, or other collection containers or swabs will be rejected.

 • Overfilled or Underfilled Urines – The yellow top tubes have a window where the urine volume should be filled to; those over or under this level will be rejected.